-Data / Parameter: Baseline Oxidation Temperature, OT {BC} Data unit: °C Description: Oxidation temperature of the ammonia reactor for the baseline campaign Source of data to be Distributed Control System of Fosfertil Piaçaguera NAP 2. used: Value of data applied The permitted range has been established using plant design data (850°Cfor the purpose of 920°C). calculating expected Any N 2 O baseline data that is measured during hours where the oxidation emission reductions in temperature is outside the permitted range will be eliminated from the section B.5 calculation of the baseline emissions factor.
-Description of Reactor temperature is measured by four thermocouples installed through the measurement methods reactor wall, near the oxidation catalyst; the signal from such device is and procedures to be acquired by the Distributed Control System and stored electronically at a given applied: time interval.
+Data / Parameter: Baseline Oxidation Temperature, OT{BC} Data unit: $^{\circ}$ C

+Description: Oxidation temperature of the ammonia reactor for the baseline campaign Source of data to be Distributed Control System of Fosfertil Cubatão NAP 4. used: Value of data applied The permitted range has been established using plant design data (810°Cfor the purpose of 900°C). calculating expected Any N 2 O baseline data that is measured during hours where the oxidation emission reductions in temperature is outside the permitted range will be eliminated from the section B.5 calculation of the baseline emissions factor.
+Description of Reactor temperature is measured by two thermocouples installed through the measurement methods reactor wall, near the oxidation catalyst, the signal from such device will be and procedures to be acquired by the Distributed Control System and stored electronically at a given applied: time interval.
+Oxidation temperature is calculated as the average of readings of four thermocouples (two for each reactor), every data obtained when the oxidation temperature is outside the permitted range is eliminated from baseline emission factor calculation.
 QA/QC procedures to New thermocouple units are installed immediately after failure reading (open be applied: signal).
 Any comment: Monitored during the initial campaign for baseline emission factor determination, in order to avoid manipulations that could increase baseline N_2O formation.
 Measured every hour

-Data / Parameter: Baseline Oxidation Pressure, OP {BC} Data unit: Pa abs Description: Oxidation pressure of the ammonia reactor for the baseline campaign Source of data to be Distributed Control System of Fosfertil Piaçaguera NAP 2. used: Value of data applied The permitted range has been established using plant design data (560,000 Pa for the purpose of abs - 640,000 Pa abs) calculating expected Any N 2 O baseline data that is measured during hours where the oxidation emission reductions in pressure is outside the permitted range will be eliminated from the calculation section B.5 of the baseline emissions factor.
-Description of Oxidation pressure is tracked by measuring device installed locally near measurement methods oxidation reactor.
-Currently, data is acquired manually on operation log book. and procedures to be A measuring device with electronic signal transmission will be installed before applied: baseline campaign; the signal will be acquired by the Distributed Control System and stored electronically at a given time interval.
-QA/QC procedures to Critical instruments are calibrated on a routinely basis according to the quality

-be applied: assurance system of the plant

-Any comment: Monitored during the initial campaign for baseline emission factor

-determination, in order to avoid manipulations that could increase baseline
+Data / Parameter: Baseline Oxidation Pressure, OP {BC} Data unit: Pa Description: Oxidation pressure of the ammonia reactor for the baseline campaign Source of data to be Distributed Control System of Fosfertil Cubatão NAP 4. used: Value of data applied The permitted range has been established using plant design data (139,000 Pa for the purpose of abs - 273,000 Pa abs) calculating expected Any N 2 O baseline data that is measured during hours where the oxidation emission reductions in pressure is outside the permitted range will be eliminated from the calculation section B.5 of the baseline emissions factor.
+Description of Oxidation pressure is tracked by measuring device installed near oxidation measurement methods reactor (one device for both reactors); the signal from this device will be and procedures to be acquired by the Distributed Control System and stored electronically at a given applied: time interval.
+QA/QC procedures to Critical instruments are calibrated on a routinely basis according to the quality be applied: assurance system of the plant (ISO 9000).
+Any comment: Monitored during the initial campaign for baseline emission factor determination, in order to avoid manipulations that could increase baseline N 2 O formation.

-N_2O formation.

 Measured every hour